 Circa 5th century BC, the Greeks considered Celts (Keltoi) as one of the four great ‘barbarian’ people; with their independent realms extending all the way from the Iberian peninsula to the frontiers of upper Danube.
 From the cultural perspective, these Celtic bands posed the antithesis to the so-presumed Mediterranean ideals, with their distinctive approach to religion and warfare.
-But of course beyond the misleading ‘barbarian’ tag, there was more to the historical scope of the ancient Celts and their warriors.
+But of course, beyond the misleading ‘barbarian’ tag, there was more to the historical scope of these ancient people, particularly the fierce Celtic warriors.

 1) High chieftains, nobles and ‘magistrates’ –